Wallbox at home

 Charge your electric car at home

-When charging your car at home, you are effectively moving the ‘filling station’ to your house.
+When charging your electric car at home, you are effectively moving the ‘filling station’ to your house.
 Naturally, this puts a load on the property’s power supply and must be done in a safe and controlled manner.

 As a manufacturer based in Sweden, GARO has purposely designed its wallboxes to cope with the extremes of the Nordic climate, which means that they can be installed both indoors and out.
 We offer wallboxes to match your needs.
-With a GARO wallbox at home, you can charge your car whenever it suits you.
+With a GARO wallbox at home, you can charge your electric car whenever it suits you.
 Smart and safe electric vehicle charging that makes family life that bit easier.